Belly (film): Reception

-The film was poorly received by critics, scoring a 24% on Rotten Tomatoes from 21 reviews.
 Although it was generally praised for its highly stylized "noir-like" visual design and cinematography, it was criticized for what was seen as a weak plot.
+In Entertainment Weekly, Owen Gleiberman gave the film a negative review, criticizing Nas and DMX's performances as "nonacting" and finding it to weaken the contrast intended to exist between their characters.
+While praising Williams' framing, Gleiberman stated that he could "barely stage a coherent scene", accusing the director of glamorizing the violence as a "celebration of stone coldness as an end unto itself."

 The film has since developed a cult following.
 Clayton Purdom of The A.V.
 Club described Belly as a "far from a perfect film, but it radiates talent, both from Williams and the musicians he captured at their commercial and artistic peak."
 Khris Davenport of Complex doubled down on the film's legacy and influence, writing that Williams "blazed a trail in black cinema that some filmmakers are only just now starting to understand and build upon."

+Sequel

+A sequel starring The Game, Belly 2: Millionaire Boyz Club, was released in 2006.
+The film features no returning cast members nor does it have any connection to the previous film.